The effects of rounding errors in the nodes on barycentric interpolation: Improving the accuracy of the first formula in Salzer's case

-The bound \wref{good_rik} is of order $\wfc{O}{\epsilon n \log n}$ whereas for nodes rounded as usual $\wvec{z}$ can be of order $\wfc{\Theta}{\epsilon n^2}$.
-This explains why bins improve the accuracy of the first formula.
-Moreover, the bound \wref{good_rik}, in combination with Lemma \ref{lem_w_tilde}, leads to smaller upper bounds for the forward and backward errors for the second formula in Theorem \ref{thm_main}.
+The bound \pRef{good_rik} is of order $\wfc{O}{\epsilon n \log n}$ whereas the analogous bound for nodes rounded as usual $\wvec{z}$ is of order $\wfc{\Theta}{\epsilon n^2}$.
+This explains why bins improve the accuracy of the first formula in Salzer's case.
+The bound \pRef{good_rik} and Lemma \ref{lemBoundZk} lead to smaller upper bounds for the forward errors for the second formula in Theorem \ref{thmMain} and to smaller bounds on the backward errors for the second formula presented in \cite{MascCam}.